tmarti9/tmarti9.github.io/README.md

 # tmarti9.github.io

-# index file for website
+# index, style, and ethics file for website